 The female reproductive system is entirely internal.
 The passage that connects the cervix and the uterus to the outside of the body is called the vagina.
 The uterus is a muscular organ approximately the size of a pear, it is lined with a mucous membrane called the endometrium.
 The fallopian tubes extend backward and downward from the top of the uterus.
 The fallopian tubes are connected to the ovaries which house follicles each containing an immature egg.

-A key element of reproduction is the woman's menstrual cycle.
-This cycle can be divided into three phases:
+This menstrual cycle can be divided into three phases:

 During this phase, a hormone known as FSH stimulates a follicle to secrete estrogen.
 Estrogen widens the cervix and changes the consistency of the cervical mucus to ensure better accessibility for sperm.
 During the follicular phase, one follicle will become dominant and the egg within it will begin to mature.